itsnoa04/notes/Notes/Array Question 01 - Easy.md

 Ask these questions

-Q1: Are all of the numbers positive or can they be negative? probable answer : Yes
+Q1: Are all the numbers positive, or can they be negative?
+Probable answer : Yes
-Q2: Are they duplicate numbers in the array? probable answer : Yes
+Q2: Are they duplicate numbers in the array?
+Probable answer : Yes
-Q3: Will there always be a solution available? probable answer : No
+Q3: Will there always be a solution available?
+Probable answer : No
-Q4: What do we return if there is no solution? probable answer : return null
+Q4: What do we return if there is no solution?
+Probable answer : return null
-Q5: Will there be multiple pairs that add up to a perticular value probable answer : No
+Q5: Will there be multiple pairs that add up to a particular value probable answer : No

 Step 2:Write out test cases: